 I think of myself as a prissy, loquacious, Southern lady – Think “Land of Cotton,” sweet tea, “Bless Your Heart,” squash casserole, “I don’t sweat pretty” kind of Southern lady.

-A wife with 46 years experience – Her husband is a veterinarian and writer.
-She calls him her Silver Fox, and he’s the wisest person she’s ever known.
+I’m a wife with 46 years experience.
+My husband is a veterinarian and writer.
+I call him my Silver Fox, and he’s the wisest person I’ve ever known.

-A mother of 3 and grandmother of 12 – Imagine having 3 in college at one time followed by 3 weddings within 16 months.
+I am a mother of 3 and a grandmother of 12 with #13 due in the fall of 2017.
+Imagine having 3 in college at one time followed by 3 weddings within 16 months.
 Then imagine keeping up with that many birthdays and finding perfect Christmas presents, not to mention having enough mantel space for the stockings.

-A published author who recently completed her first book, now available in print or on Kindle through Amazon.
+My first book was completed in December of 2016.
+It’s now available in print or on Kindle through Amazon.
 “Telling It On the Mountain: 52 Days in the Life of an Improbable Missionary.”

 1) Be a follower of Christ who is a positive representative for Him.